OPS-E2E-PPE/VBA-Docs/api/Word.Envelope.RecipientPostalfromLeft.md

 keywords: vbawd10.chm152567833
 f1_keywords:
 - vbawd10.chm152567833
-ms.prod: word
 api_name:
 - Word.Envelope.RecipientPostalfromLeft
 ms.assetid: cf0e6156-4495-1808-f1cd-f2e068714d8e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Envelope.RecipientPostalfromLeft property (Word)

 Returns or sets a **Single** that represents the position, measured in points, of the recipient's postal code from the left edge of the envelope.
 Read/write.

 ## Syntax

 _expression_. `RecipientPostalfromLeft`

  _expression_ An expression that returns an '[Envelope](Word.Envelope.md)' object.